-PEDAL Early Intervention is a family-centred educational and allied health service providing care and programs to the families of children 0-12 years of age.
+PEDAL Early Intervention is a family-centred educational and allied health service providing care and programs to the families of children 0-7 years of age.

-- Specialist Education
+Specialist Early Intervention Education

-- Music, Art and Hydro Therapies
+Music, Art, Water and Play Therapies

-Over the last 30 years PEDAL has had various name changes and places of service delivery.
-From 1976 The New England Diagnostic Centre (NEED) first offered education and allied health until the name changed to Armidale and District Early Intervention Service Incorporated (ADEIS) in 1997.
+Since conception in 1976 as The New England Diagnostic Centre (NEED), the organisation has had various name changes and places of service delivery.
+NEED first offered education and allied health services until the name changed to Armidale and District Early Intervention Service Incorporated (ADEIS) in 1997.
 In 2004 the name change to PEDAL was initiated by a little boy whose Mother worked at PEDAL.

 PEDAL has exceptionally experienced staff in Education and Allied Health with staff holding Masters level qualifications or currently completing Post Graduate Studies.
 The Non-Government Organisation is run by a Management Committee of eight people who hold highly esteemed positions in the Community.

-- Poh Woodland was a UNE Tutor, Armidale’s Bicentennial Coordinator and Council’s Public Relations Officer (1989-2012), retired to be involved in community voluntary work.
+Poh Woodland was a UNE Tutor, Armidale’s Bicentennial Coordinator and Council’s Public Relations Officer (1989-2012), retired to be involved in community voluntary work.

-- Jane Guilfoyle is the Manager of Communities for the Armidale and Dumaresq Shire Council and an active member of many community events.
+Jane Guilfoyle is the Manager of Communities for the Armidale and Dumaresq Shire Council and an active member of many community events.

-- Min Seto brings over a decade of experience working in management positions in the Health and Community Services sector.
+Min Seto brings over a decade of experience working in management positions in the Health and Community Services sector.
 She is passionate about social justice and working at the strategic level to drive change, all to provide better opportunities for marginalised people to reach their full potential.

-- Joanne Guest – President and currently running the Overseas Student area for The Armidale School.
+Joanne Guest – President and currently running the Overseas Student area for The Armidale School.

-- Marieta Burgess – Secretary.
+Marieta Burgess – Secretary.
 Marieta is a nurse at the Armidale Hospital, a past client’s Mother and co-owns Armidale’s leading engineering and building company Rossbuild.